Hug0lmn/DL_applications/README.md

 The objective is to compare different text granularities (character vs subword) and model families, and analyze their impact on lyrical quality, structure, and coherence.

 ### Current status :
-Right now, this repository isn't my main priority, as I'm more focused on the Financial RAG repo and also it takes quite a bit of compute time when I'm implementing a change because I need to retrain and test on every architecture to see if I get better results.
+Right now, this repository isn't my main priority, as I'm more focused on the Financial RAG repo because it takes a bit time when I'm implementing a change to retrain on every architecture.
-This project will see maybe a few more updates regarding Streamlit with subword level, type of generation and other small details.
+This project will see, maybe, a few more updates regarding Streamlit with subword level, type of generation and other small details.
-Every future method/test/change will be trained only on the subword level models, to reduce boredom on my part.
+Every future change will be trained only on the subword level models, to reduce boredom on my part.

 ---